mcdonc/devenv-awsenv/README.rst

 It handles MFA authentication, and will prompt you for a code whenever necessary.
-Alternately, it allows you to provide the environment with an MFA OTP authentication secret such that you are never asked for the code; the system will generate MFA codes for you instead.
+Alternately, it allows you to provide the environment with an MFA OTP authentication secret such that you are never asked for the code; the system will generate MFA codes for you instead (see "Obtaining Your OTP MFA Authenticator Secret" below).

 Enviroment settings are shared between terminals and windows, so you won't need to rerun MFA authentication for every shell you start.

-It also manages AWS profiles related to each environment.
+It also optionally manages AWS profiles in ``~/.aws`` related to each environment.

 Setting It Up
 -------------